A new life of Pearson's skewness: Discussion

-exists and is finite.
-Then $\ell$ can be used as a measure of skewness for a distribution with unbounded support.
-In the case of log-normal distribution, Thm.~\ref{thm:LogNormal} implies $\ell={\sigma^2 \over 2}$.
-Compare this to the Pearson's moment coefficient of skewness $\,\gamma=\left(\exp\left\{\sigma^2\right\}+2\right)\sqrt{\exp\left\{\sigma^2\right\}-1}$.
-Both, $\,\gamma\,$ and $\,\ell$, are increasing functions of $\sigma^2$, reflecting evident increase in skewness as one increases $\sigma^2$.
-At the same time, contrary to the observed evolution of log-normal density, Pearson’s first and second skewness coefficients would decrease down to zero as $\sigma^2 \to \infty$.
-This yields immediate advantage of $\,\gamma\,$ and $\,\ell\,$ over mode and median measures of skewness in this example.
-See Fig.~\ref{fig:LogNormSkew}.
-The advantage of $\,\ell\,$ over the Pearson's moment coefficient of skewness $\,\gamma$, as already mentioned, consists of not requiring finiteness of the third moment, or even finiteness of the first moment.
-Dividing $\,{d \nu_p \over dp}\,$ by the gap $\,\nu_p-\nu_1\,$ makes this skewness metric invariant under scaling.
+In the case of log-normal distribution, Pearson's moment coefficient of skewness equals $\,\gamma=\left(\exp\left\{\sigma^2\right\}+2\right)\sqrt{\exp\left\{\sigma^2\right\}-1}$.
+Thus, $\,\gamma$ is an increasing function of $\sigma^2$, reflecting evident increase in skewness as one increases the value of $\sigma^2$.
+At the same time, contrary to the observed evolution of log-normal density (see Fig.~\ref{fig:LogNormSkew}), Pearson’s first and second skewness coefficients would decrease down to zero as $\sigma^2 \to \infty$.
 See \cite{AG95} for a relevant discussion.
-Finally, for truly negatively and positively skewed distributions, $\ell \geq 0$ only provides a way to measure the magnitude of skewness.
-Moreover, in many cases including the beta distribution, this approach will yield zero magnitude $\ell=0$.
+Now, Thm.~\ref{thm:LogNormal} yields